 In 1893 Sir James Inglis, the General Manager and Consulting Engineer of the Great Western Railway, designed a second viaduct for the South Devon Railway built of rock-faced granite and blue engineering bricks which allowed the two separate double-track sections to be joined up.

 When the line between Rattery and Hemerdon was doubled, the Great Western Railway Company and its contractors needed to build 100,000 cubic yards of masonry and required nearly 4,000,000 bricks for the five viaducts, twenty-four bridges, one short tunnel and associated earthworks for the whole ten mile length.

 Messrs S Pearson and Sons of Victoria St, Westminster were contracted by Great Western Railway to undertake the practical reconstruction and doubling of the main line between Rattery and Hemerdon.
-At this time the stonecutters in the Plymouth district were on strike and so 19 Dublin stonecutters came to Ivybridge in 1891 to construction of the new railway viaduct.
+At this time the stonecutters in the Plymouth district were on strike and so 19 Dublin stonecutters came to Ivybridge in 1891 to construct the new railway viaduct.

 The new Ivybridge viaduct was brought into use in 1894.
 It was on a different alignment which forced the construction of a new westbound (down) platform further back from the old line.
 The eastbound (up) platform was widened and this left the building set back at an odd angle to the track.
 Six of the surviving granite piers of the earlier Brunel viaduct can still be seen.

 The present Inglis Viaduct and the remaining six adjacent piers of the original Brunel construction were Grade II listed in 1984.